suryathanush/Covid_bot-V2/document_similarity_master/README.md

 the code has the defined Word2Vec method that will be called from news.py execution for calculating probability of similarity between strings

 ## data/ :
-this directory contains the pretrained model from Google, and also text file containing stop words.
+this directory contains the pre trained model from Google, and also text file containing stop words.

 ## Note :
 this was an open sorce software/code from https://github.com/v1shwa/document-similarity